planetopendata/awesome-sqlite/README.md

 # awesome-sqlite

-A collection of awesome sqlite tools, scripts, books, etc
+A collection of awesome sqlite tools, scripts, books, etc.

+Note: :gem: stands for the RubyGems page and :octocat: stands for the GitHub page.

 ---
 <!-- announcements here -->